Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: Transmitter and Receiver Analysis

 The solutions of the homogeneous form of the PDE of \eqref{RPDE} and also \eqref{RPDE2}, applicable to the receiver region, are then given by

-By applying the solutions \eqref{Rr} and \eqref{Rr01} to the boundary conditions \eqref{B1}, \eqref{B2}, and \eqref{SD}, and also the continuity condition of concentration at $\bar r_0$, i.e.,
+By applying the solutions \eqref{Rr} and \eqref{Rr01} to the boundary conditions \eqref{B1}, \eqref{B2}, and \eqref{SD}, and also the continuity condition of concentration at $\bar{r}_{0}$, i.e.,

-the system of linear equations \eqref{Corx} is obtained by which the coefficients $A_n$, $B_n$, $G_n$, and $D_n$ are calculated.
+the system of linear equations \eqref{Corx} is obtained at the top of this page and by which the coefficients $A_n$, $B_n$, $G_n$, and $D_n$ are calculated.
 By having the coefficients $A_n,B_n, G_n$, and $D_n$, $R_n^q(r,\omega)$, $q\in\{\rm rx, orx\}$ in \eqref{Rr} is known and the GFCs of the inside and outside of the receiving spheroid are computed by taking the inverse Fourier transform of \eqref{Eqsd11} for the inside and outside, respectively.